 - blood clotting problems resulting in abnormal bruising and bleeding

-Roughly 85 percent of children with CHS reach a severe stage called the accelerated phase.
-Scientists think the accelerated phase is triggered by a viral infection (NIH, 2012).
+According to a study, roughly 85 percent of children with CHS reach a severe stage called the accelerated phase.
+Scientists think the accelerated phase is triggered by a viral infection.

-During this phase, the defective white blood cells divide rapidly and uncontrollably, which can cause:
+During this phase, abnormal white blood cells divide rapidly and uncontrollably, which can cause:

 - abnormal bleeding